Peachtree City Personal Injury Lawyer

 In Georgia, there is a two-year statute of limitations in place to file a personal injury lawsuit against a negligent party that causes you harm.
 This two-year clock begins the date the incident occurs.

-If you or somebody you love has been injured due to the careless or negligent actions of somebody else, contact an attorney immediately.
+If you or somebody you love has been injured due to the careless or negligent actions of somebody else, contact a personal injury lawyer in Coweta County immediately.
 At Kam, Ebersbach & Lewis, P.C., we are going to thoroughly investigate your case in order to secure any compensation you’re entitled to, which can include:

 - Your medical expenses related to the incident.